s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 ## **Model Architecture**
 ### **Model Description**
-I adopted GFNet for the classifition task.
+I adopted GFNet for the classification task.
 The architecture is shown in the figure (Rao, 2023):

 ![Fig1: Model architecture](Figures/architecture.png)